 Hearing dogs for Deaf People provide training for dogs to alert deaf people to sounds and signals at: work, in public and at home.

-Hearing Dogs for Deaf People, founded by Dr. Bruce Fogle in 1982, have been providing help to the deaf communities for 30 years.
+The charity was founded by Dr. Bruce Fogle in 1982, have been providing help to the deaf communities for 30 years.
 During this time they have trained more than 1,700 hearing dogs!

 The organisation’s dogs wear burgundy jackets in order to physically represent of their owner’s deafness.
-For deaf people, a hearing dog’s company can help increase their confidence and can reduce isolation when managing tasks that are necessary in daily life.
+For deaf people, having a dog’s company can help increase their confidence and can reduce isolation when managing tasks that are necessary in daily life.

 Facts about Hearing Dogs for Deaf People:

-- Hearing dogs are provided to deaf people for free
+- Hearing dogs are provided for free

 - The charity is not supported by government funding and rely solely on donations from individuals, companies, and other organisations